ViGAWorld-FR/MetaBNF-Compiler-Forge/README.md

 ### 🔧 Usage under Linux in a terminal
 make
-==> generates the executable: bnf bnf<grammaire>test.c
+# ==> generates the executable: bnf

+bnf<grammaire>test.c
-==> parses the grammar and generates the source code test.c, which is equivalent to the previously compiled bnf.c source code and can be directly compiled using the command: gcc -std=gnu90 test.c
+# ==> analyzes the grammar and generates the source code test.c
+#     which is equivalent to the previously compiled bnf.c
+#     and directly compilable with the command:

+gcc -std=gnu90 test.c

-Then, to build a new automaton, simply add a terminal element named <disbonjour> to the grammar so that the C function disbonjour() is automatically called.
-The new grammar, called gramtest, will be compiled as follows: bnf<gramtest>test.c gcc -std=gnu90 test.c disbonjour.c
+# Then, to build a new automaton, simply add
+# a terminal element named <disbonjour> in the grammar
+# so that the C function disbonjour() is automatically called.
+# The new grammar, called gramtest, will be compiled as follows:

+bnf<gramtest>test.c
+gcc -std=gnu90 test.c disbonjour.c